ionutbalosin/jvm-energy-consumption/README.md

 1. Clone the repository [spring-petclinic](https://github.com/spring-projects/spring-petclinic) and build the sources
 2. Open the [run-application.sh](./spring-petclinic/run-application.sh) script and update the mandatory variables `JAVA_HOME`, `APP_HOME`
-2. Open the [run-hyperfoil.sh](./spring-petclinic/run-hyperfoil.sh) script and update the mandatory variable `HYPERFOIL_HOMEj`
+2. Open the [run-hyperfoil.sh](./spring-petclinic/run-hyperfoil.sh) script and update the mandatory variable `HYPERFOIL_HOME`
 3. Launch the JVM application on the **system under test**:

 ```